 If you want more than 50% coverage but still want a smaller monthly premium than the higher coverage plans (Plans C, G, and F), Plan L covers the exact same benefits (including 100% of Part A coinsurance and hospital costs) but at 75% rather than 50%.

 Plan M is a good “middle-of-the-road” option.
-It offers similar coverage to plans D and N, but with a lower percent of your Part A deductible.
-This means a slightly lower cost than the other two, and significantly less expensive than the highest coverage options (Plans C, F, and G).
+It offers similar coverage to plans D and N, but with a lower percentage of your Part A deductible.

 Plan M covers: